sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 All: **And also with you.**

-48a.
-But wherever the anointing with oil of catechumens gives rise to considerable difficulties that are insurmountable for the time being, the conference of bishops can dispense from the practice for that particular place or people, in accord with the norms established for the use of this new rite.
-Nevertheless, all priests whose task it is to instruct catechumens and the faithful should bear in mind that they must do their utmost to remove such difficulties, so that, as Christian practices gradually are better understood, the ceremony of anointing catechumens with the holy oil may be observed.
-In the meantime a substitute ceremony should be used, namely this, that as the candidates pass in single file before the priest he blesses each one with the sign of the cross in the ordinary way, saying: **I strengthen you with the sign of the cross in Christ Jesus our Lord, that you may have everlasting life.
-Peace be with you.**

 And then he goes on with the exorcism as given above.
 Or the ceremony may also be performed in one action for the whole group.

-49. Afterward he wipes his thumb and the spots anointed with cotton or similar material.
+49\.
+Afterward he wipes his thumb and the spots anointed with cotton or similar material.
 He then adds the following: **Go out, unclean spirit, and pay homage to the living and true God.
 Depart, unclean spirit, and give place to Jesus Christ, His Son.
 Stay far away, unclean spirit, and give place to the Holy Spirit, the Advocate.
 If the number of catechumens is large there is no objection to having these ceremonies performed by several priests.**

-50. In conclusion the priest says: **Go in peace, and may the Lord be with you.**
+50\.
+In conclusion the priest says: **Go in peace, and may the Lord be with you.**

 All: **Amen.**

 # Seventh stage

-51. The elect are assembled at the baptismal font.
+51\.
+The elect are assembled at the baptismal font.
 The priest, vested in surplice and purple stole or even a cope of the same color, comes to the altar steps with his assistants.
 He kneels and implores God's help. after which he rises, signs himself with the cross, and says:

 P: **God, come to my rescue.**